pmarre/scratch/README.md

    - There were two errors/issues that were brought up in the peer review:
      1. Site was giving a 404 (page not found) error when API quota was reached - this was due to a syntax error in my redirect
      2. Readability and repo navigation had become a bit of an issue since I initially had my MS2 project sharing a repo with all my coursework and other projects.
 I ended up cloning the site and moving it, but most of my commit history still lay within the other repo which can be found [here](https://github.com/pmarre/full_stack_cert/tree/master/03_interactive_frontend_development/milestone_2).
+4. Mentor review with Joel Douglas
+   - Worked with Joel at the beginning, middle, and end of project
+   - A few errors/issues he helped me with are:
+     1. Making code more readable by creating simpler functions
+     2. Adding a like button to the full recipe card
+     3. Using local storage to create a saved recipe page
+     4. Auto scroll functionality for trending recipes
+     5. Site readability (adjusting colors to make text more clear)

+#### Device/Browser Testing

+1. Used Chrome Dev tools to test the responsiveness of this project on multiple devices
+2. Check browser compatibility in Firefox, Chrome, and Safari

 ## Edgecases